xRoyBatty/xroybatty.github.io/BLOG_INSTRUCTIONS.md

 # Blog Post Creation Instructions

 This document provides the complete workflow for creating and publishing blog posts on xroybatty.github.io.
+The blog uses a directory-based structure where each post has its own directory containing all related files.

+Key concepts:
+- Each post lives in its own directory with an index.html and meta.json
+- Categories are managed globally in categories.json
+- Featured posts are managed globally in featured.json
+- Post assets (images, etc.) are stored in the post's directory

 # Complete Blog Management Guide